georgetdn/SYSCPPCPlinux/README.md

 ## Simple Yet Sophisticated C++ Class Persistence or SYSCPPCP ##
 Store C++ class data in a file and manipulate it programmatically or using SmallSQL(included)
 ## Requirements:
-Linux (tested on Ubuntu), g++-14, version 14.2.0 compiler, GNU Readline library (installed automatically), 'sudo' for user running the install.
+Linux 64 bits (tested on Ubuntu), g++-14, version 14.2.0 compiler, GNU Readline library (installed automatically), 'sudo' for user running the install.
 Follow the link for [Windows version](https://github.com/georgetdn/SYSCPPCP)
 ## Installing
 To install and build the framework and SmallSQL application clone the project go to SYSCPPCP directory in a Bash shell and execute the ./build.
 You will be prompted to enter your password for sudo to install the GNU Readline library.
 The build will take about five minutes
 This process will build a framework based on the sample templates from _\SYSCPPCP\SYSCPPCPcodeGenrtators\templates_ .